-Equity risk: a reduction indirect equity values and equity based components of future profits recognised in the Technical Provisions

-Interest rate risk: where movements in interest rates directly impact the present value of future asset and liability cash flows.

-Currency risk: where the movement in exchange rates can result in gains and losses arising from net changes in currency mismatched asset and liability positions.

-Property risk: where movements in property values reduce the related components of future profits recognised in the Technical Provisions.

-Spread Risk: defined as the risk that arises from changes in or volatility of credit spreads over the risk free interest rate term structure.
-This risk may be specific to the standing of an obligor or guarantor or may be systemic.

-Market risk concentration risk: additional risk arising from aggregated exposures to entities under the common control of a single name entity
+- Equity risk: a reduction indirect equity values and equity based components of future profits recognised in the Technical Provisions. - Interest rate risk: where movements in interest rates directly impact the present value of future asset and liability cash flows. - Currency risk: where the movement in exchange rates can result in gains and losses arising from net changes in currency mismatched asset and liability positions. - Property risk: where movements in property values reduce the related components of future profits recognised in the Technical Provisions. - Spread Risk: defined as the risk that arises from changes in or volatility of credit spreads over the risk free interest rate term structure.
+This risk may be specific to the standing of an obligor or guarantor or may be systemic. - Market risk concentration risk: additional risk arising from aggregated exposures to entities under the common control of a single name entity.

-Market Risks contribute £142,233k of SCR before diversification (2019: £130,156k).
+Market Risks contribute £159,674k of SCR before diversification (2020: £142,233k).
 The SCR arising from Equity, Spread and Currency risks are the main contributors to the financial risk capital.
-They have increased from £69,138k to £75,575k for Equity, from £23,632k to £27,054 for Spread and from £25,622k to £30,168k for Currency risk.
+They have increased from £75,575k to £96,134 for Equity, decreased from £27,054k to £19,344 for Spread and increased from £30,168k to £36,584k for Currency risk.